-Symptoms: Symptoms include drowsiness, seizures, depression, muscle weakness, tremors, and disorientation.
+What to Watch For: Signs include drowsiness, seizures, depression, muscle weakness, tremors, and disorientation.
+Fortunately, once controlled at this young age, most out-grow this condition.

 Treatment: Treatment includes reversing the decline in glucose levels.
 It is helpful to feed smaller meals throughout the day.
 Frequent feeding may prevent toy-breed puppies from developing hypoglycemia.